isomerpages/moe-dunmansec/_our-contacts/Direct School Admission (For 2024 Intake).md

 ### Registration:

-<p style="text-align: justify;">Please submit your registration for the school through the DSA portal (Period of registration: TBC)</p>
+Please submit your registration for the school’s consideration between the periods <b>4 May (11am) to 31 May (3pm) 2023</b> through the [DSA-Sec online portal](https://www.moe.gov.sg/secondary/dsa/application)

 ### Information on the various talent areas